daos-stack/daos/doc/admin/deployment.md

 during RPM install.

-If you wish to use systemd with a development build, you must copy the service file from utils/systemd to `/usr/lib/systemd/system{`.
-Once the file is copied modify the ExecStart line to point to your in tree daos_server binary.
+If you wish to use systemd with a development build, you must copy the service file from utils/systemd to `/usr/lib/systemd/system`.
+Once the file is copied modify the ExecStart line to point to your in tree `daos_server` binary.

-Once the service file is installed you can start daos_server with the following commands:
+Once the service file is installed you can start `daos_server` with the following commands:

 ```bash